Ranjeet-Kumar60/Flask-from-scratch/Dynamic URL, Redirection, URL Building/README.md

 - Each script can be executed individually to test its respective URL handling functionality.
 - Customize parameters within the scripts to experiment with different inputs and see how URLs are generated, redirected, and structured.

+## Visual Output

+To see a demonstration of the project in action, refer to the following file:

+- **[Output.gif](./Output.gif)**: An animated GIF showcasing the behavior of the application.

 ---

 This README provides an outline of the core functionalities implemented in this project, facilitating an understanding of URL handling techniques essential for modern web applications.